Mark your calendar for the 2016 Stitches in Bloom Quilt Show presented by Hope Village, January 22-24, 2016!

 - Insurance is the sole responsibility of the entrant.
 The Oregon Garden assumes no liability for the quilts and cannot be held responsible in the unlikely event that a quilt is damaged or lost.
 Staff and volunteers will be on hand throughout the show.
 The Pavilion will be locked during the overnight hours.

 - Quilts may be photographed by The Oregon Garden or show attendees.
 Submission of a quilt to The Oregon Garden Stitches in Bloom show constitutes permission by the quilter/owner for such photographs.

 - Quilts may not have been shown in a previous Stitches in Bloom show.

-This year’s challenge fabric will be available soon and will be available for purchase at Greenbaum’s Quilted Forest in Salem, or call your local fabric store for availability.
+This year’s challenge fabric is The Garden of Earthly Delight by HR Bosch.
+This fabric is available for purchase at Greenbaum’s Quilted Forest in Salem.
+Call your local fabric store for availability.

 - At least one fat quarter of the challenge fabric must be used as an integral part of the quilt and must appear in the body of the quilt.

 - Any amount of any other fabric may be used.